EmadHelmi/herodotus/README.md

 ### Using the colorizer

-Using colors everywhere undoubtedly gives another view, in the logging so.
+Incorporating colors throughout undoubtedly provides a distinctive perspective, and this holds true in the context of logging as well.
-You can use `colored` [package][colored-pip-url].
+One approach is to leverage the `colored` [package][colored-pip-url].
-But I also put some easy to use functions to add colors to your logs.
+Additionally, I've included user-friendly functions that facilitate the inclusion of colors within your logs.

 Let's see some examples:

 ```python